Now Available For Preorder

 Manuela brings together 25 years of in-depth clinical practice and teaching in somatic trauma therapies, Hakomi psychotherapy, attachment and infant mental health work, Buddhist meditation practices and movement therapies.
 Her approach to working with trauma is an inside out approach that utilizes the depth of the body’s knowledge.
 Her unique teaching gift is inspiring how we live our lives from the reverence and awareness of interconnection.

-Financial: Manuela Mischke Reeds is a co-director and teacher with Hakomi Institute of California.
-Ms. Mischke Reeds is also on the teaching faculty at ITP, CIIS, and JFK University.
+Financial: Manuela Mischke-Reeds is a co-director and teacher with Hakomi Institute of California.
 She maintains a private practice and receives a speaking honorarium from PESI, Inc.

-Non-financial: Manuela Mischke is a member of the California Association of Marriage and Family Therapists.
+Non-financial: Manuela Mischke-Reeds is a member of the California Association of Marriage and Family Therapists.

 Continuing Education Credits